Jenn1217/MarketPulse/README.md

 - Transform raw data into structured JSON
 - Enable AI agents to reason about market structure

-This project is **NOT**:

-- ❌ stock picking
-- ❌ price prediction
-- ❌ investment advice

 This project **IS**:

 - ✔ market structure extraction